AmitMY/piano-hands/README.md

 We include the training script, checkpoint, and a simple python file for example of use.
+**PRO TIP:** If you train a model, make sure there is no "horizontal flip" augmentation.
+If you know there are a maximum of 2 hands in a frame, you can heuristically fix mistakes of tagging both hands as left or right.

 ## Manually tagging the dataset
 - From `videos` execute `download.sh` which downloads 200+ youtube videos.